MicrosoftDocs/open_specs_blog/documentation/blog/MS-WININTBLOGLP/ca4d79c9-24ce-4f2a-a2ae-1b8efbd383b7.md

 <ul><li><p><span><span>
 </span></span><span><a href="/openspecs/windows_protocols/MS-VHDX/83e061f8-f6e2-4de1-91bd-5d518a43d477">[MS-DCOM]:
-Distributed Component Object Model (DCOM) Remote Protocol</a></span>:Updated to indicate that on Windows, the client can raise the authentication level requested by the application to RPC_C_AUTHN_LEVEL_PKT_INTEGRITY, if it is less than that.
+Distributed Component Object Model (DCOM) Remote Protocol</a></span>: Updated to indicate that on Windows, the client can raise the authentication level requested by the application to RPC_C_AUTHN_LEVEL_PKT_INTEGRITY, if it is less than that.
 Also specified the operating systems that support this behavior.</p>